-On my way into work at 5.30am, I passed a house from which the theme tune from the TV show Countdown was blaring out into the street.
-A police helicopter was hovering directly overhead.
+5.30am: I pass a house from which the theme tune from the TV show Countdown is blaring.
+A police helicopter hovers directly overhead.

-A colleague told me he’d been embarrassed the other day while delivering a package to a sex shop on his round; he'd tripped up a step and knocked over a stand of dildos.
+A colleague tells me he’d been embarrassed the other day while delivering a package to a sex shop on his round; he tripped up a step and knocked over a display of dildos.

-At the house with the decorative Father Christmas and snowman figurine in the window, I handed the owner a parcel.
-He was an elderly man dressed almost entirely in a single hue of beige (he would possibly have looked naked from a distance).
-He shouted to me above the noise of his dog barking from behind the gate, “Don’t worry," he said, "She’s all this” and he made a C-shaped gesture with his right hand, opening and closing his thumb and fingers to signify talking.
-“Just like all women" he added with a wink.
+At the house with the decorative Father Christmas and snowman figurine in the window, I hand the owner a parcel.
+He’s an elderly man dressed almost entirely in a single hue of beige (he would probably appear to be naked from a distance).
+He shouts to me above the noise of his dog barking from behind the gate, “Don’t worry!” he says, “She’s all this” and he makes a C-shaped gesture with his right hand, opening and closing his thumb and fingers to signify talking.
+“Just like all women”, he adds with a wink.

-While using the urinal in the toilets on the first floor of the post office, I glanced out of the open window and noticed a shoe on top of the security hut at the main entrance.
-It’s one of those chisel-toe slip-ons with a three-quarter inch heel that the eastern European men often couple with a bootleg jean.
+While using the urinal in the toilets on the first floor of the post office, I glance out of the open window and notice a shoe on top of the security hut at the main entrance.
+It’s one of those chisel-toe slip-ons with a three-quarter inch heel.